- Oct 30: Errand, the young urban fantasy adventure, has been translated into Dutch.

 There were more plans for expansion, an extra chapter in Daventry, and multiple endings; I have receive queries for years asking me to continue working on it.
 When I heard that other people were doing a remake in VGA, I dropped this low-resolution game and worked on their project for a few months, before deciding to focus the effort on A Tale of Two Kingdoms instead.

-The beginning of a tactical strategy game, it is stuck in "war of the fruits" mode since I never got around to getting better graphics in there.
+The beginning of a tactical puzzle game, it was initially in "war of the fruits" mode but eventually switched to NetHack tiles (until I would get artist support).
 On a square grid, you and the computer horde take turns moving their team; the pieces would then automatically attack whatever was in their range.
+There are a small number of items that can be carried, and have a different effect depending on the kind of hero that activates them.

 An adventure game written by Corby, lead artist for Heroine's Quest, written in Sierras AGI system.